cozy/cozy-setup/test/README.md

     lettuce

 Because tests suscribe to cozy, you should not run them on your final installation.
-If you need to run test several time, run fabric reset_account command before each test.
+If you need to run test several time, run following command before each test.

+    fabric reset_account